 How do I Improve Cluster Server uptime and efficiency?

 The first thing to realize is that resource waste begins right at the O/S level

-level of the IT stack, the repercussions can be wide ranging and hard to source.
+IT stack, the repercussions can be wide ranging and hard to source.
+Many IT managers

-Many IT managers consider things like declining system response and rapidly filling
+consider things like declining system response and rapidly filling disk space to

-disk space to be part of the cost of doing business.
-But if file fragmentation is
+be part of the cost of doing business.
+But if the tidal wave of unnecessary I/O

-corrected or prevented before it can happen, many system issues disappear and storage
+is corrected or prevented before it can happen, many system issues disappear and

 Server clusters are commonly virtualized.
 Virtual Machines running on Windows NTFS